Round the Mountain

 Tongariro National Park

-For the annual end-of-year tramp, I had a chance to check out round the mighty Mount Ruapehu while also going round Mount Ngauruhoe at the same time.
-You could say: circumnavigating two of the active volcano's in the Tongariro National Park.
-I was joined by Jaime, Ryan, Angus, Alistair, Trevor and Chris M.
+For the annual week long tramp (which normally happens in December), I had a chance to check out again the mighty Mount Ruapehu (this time in sunnier weather hopefully, compared to last time).
+I was joined by Jaime, Ryan, Angus, Alistair, and Trevor.

 |Day 1||Travel to Whakapapa Village |